 The brothers also realized the importance of preserving old-growth forests long before such conservation was mainstream.
 They sold 36,000 acres of forest in Fanning, County, Georgia to the United States Government, giving birth to the United States Forest Service, and later sold the government the land that is today known as the Joyce Kilmer Memorial Forest.

 Gennett Lumber eventually came to be led by Andrew’s son, Andrew Jr., who passed the business along to his son and current company president, Philip.
 Today, our commitment to quality and service runs as deep as it always has.
 This industry courses through our veins.
 It’s what we love, and our expertise is unmatched in Western North Carolina.

-Contact us today at (828) 253-3626 to speak with one of our team members about your next hardwood project, or visit our showroom and warehouse in Asheville’s historic River Arts District.
+Contact us today at (828) 253-3626 to speak with one of our team members about your next hardwood project, or visit our Flooring Showroom (by appointment only) and warehouse in Asheville’s historic River Arts District.

 The Gennett Legacy